Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Everyone loved my costume at the costume party we attended!

 Here is one using just duct tape as fabric.
 Duct tape fabric was made by overlapping strips of duct tape front to back with a 1/2 strip overlap.
 This was continued until the sheets of two layer duct tape were big enough to cut patterns out of.
 Then the patterns were duct taped back together into the costume.
-This wolverine outfit uses silver duct tape inside (cheaper) but black duct tape outside (stronger and right colour for the look).
-Claws and a buckle then complete the look.

 I also made one with method 2 - it's Iron Man.
 Check it out here: